hballington12/goad/README.md

 ## Installation

-To install and run the project, ensure you have Rust installed.
-Clone the repository and build the project using Cargo:
-Before building the project, ensure you have Cargo installed.
+Before building the project ensure you have Rust's package manager, Cargo installed.
 You can install Rust and Cargo by following the instructions on the [official Rust website](https://doc.rust-lang.org/cargo/getting-started/installation.html).

-On Linux and macOS, you can usually install Rust and Cargo using the following command:
+On Linux and macOS, you can usually install Cargo using:

 ```sh
 curl https://sh.rustup.rs -sSf | sh
 ```

-Once Cargo is installed, you clone installed, you can clone the repository and build the project using Cargo:
+Once Cargo is installed, you clone you can clone the repository and build the project using Cargo:

 ```sh
 git clone git@github.com:hballington12/goad.git